Board of Governors - Profiles

 Parm joined Eversheds as a trainee in 1987 and became a Partner in 1997.
 Parm is Head of Eversheds Sutherland's Diversified Industrials Group, responsible for the industrial, chemical, automotive, defence and aerospace sectors.

-Parm is the founding member of Eversheds' India Group and is currently Eversheds Sutherland’s Head of the Group.
+Parm is the Operations Partner of Eversheds Sutherland’s global account management team.
 Parm and colleagues visit India regularly on trips to its main cities, meeting clients doing business in India and Indian companies looking to do business outside of India.

 Parm is a Board member of the UK India Business Council and specialises in urban regeneration, development and management/ investment.
 He was recommended as a leading lawyer in Real Estate Legal 500 and led the teams advising on the redevelopment of the Bullring, The Mailbox and Fort Dunlop in Birmingham.